Want to know where to get high? There's an app for that

 LONDON Cannabis users looking for someone to share a joint with have a new app that lets them find like-minded smokers around the world.

-"The app is the first global platform of its kind allowing cannabis consumers to connect and unite to promote happiness while de-stigmatizing and hopefully decriminalising cannabis use around the world," Paulo Costa said.
+"The app is the first global platform of its kind allowing cannabis consumers to connect and unite to promote happiness while de-stigmatizing and hopefully decriminalizing cannabis use around the world," Paulo Costa said.

 Users who anonymously log their location will see a green cloud appear on the app's map, covering a 1-km (half mile) radius.
 They can then check to see if others are partaking anywhere nearby, or elsewhere in the world.
 A greater number of users increases a location's "happiness" quotient.